This Chartered Accountant Failed 11 times And Now a Ph.D. & Professor At B Schools

 First I didn’t give much importance to the suggestion but after a few months, in some spare time I made an article from the voluminous dossier and sent it to the Hindu Business Line (a well-known business magazine) and the same got published in 2 installments.
 I got paid for writing!
 Then I regularly started writing for HBL.

-One led to other and I was called upon to deliver a lecture at the training institute for the revenue service officers in Kolkata many times on accounting and accounting standards.
+One led to another and I was called upon to deliver a lecture at the training institute for the revenue service officers in Kolkata many times on accounting and accounting standards.
 Based on the feedback, I was invited to talk on Accounting Standard at the nodal academy for training IRS officers at Nagpur.

 Then a call came from IIM- Calcutta to teach the financial accounting course.
 Before long I knew, I took a serious plunge in teaching and training.
 I was advised to do a Ph.D. if I wanted to take up teaching full time.
 And yes, I started my Ph.D. taking a finance topic.